NBISweden/elixir_evaluation_evaluation/docs/results_2.md

 questionnaires (i.e. those described in `[Brazas & Ouellette, 2016]`
 and `[Jordan et al., 2018]`) this questionnaire is based one.

-There seems to be overlap between this and previous question, hinged on the assumption that if a course is recommended that is likely to be rated positively.

-Asking learners for their course satifaction however, is sketchy.
-This is already acknowledged by ELIXIR:

-> We acknowledge that training quality is more complex than solely
-> participant satisfaction and that the community would benefit from future
-> work to obtain a fuller picture on training quality [Gurwitz et al., 2020]
+Searching the literature
+for 'using course satisfaction in evaluations'
+(and sentences alike) resulted in many relevant papers.

-There is, however, according to a meta-analysis, no relation between training quality and participant satisfaction `[Uttl et al., 2017]` and this meta-analysis gives some examples how problematic this metric is.
+The most important paper is a meta-analysis, which concluded that there is no relation between training quality and participant satisfaction `[Uttl et al., 2017]` and this meta-analysis gives some examples how problematic this metric is.